denten-books/plain-text/1-metaphor.md

 "checks out" a book from the electronic library, do they gain access to the book or to the metaphor alone?
 What mechanisms assure the correspondence between a database and database metaphor, the book and book metaphor, and the catalog and catalog metaphor?
-Traditional metaphor theory strains to help us answer such questions.
+Traditional metaphor theory strains to answer such questions.

 In the so-called classical view, metaphors are simply a type of figurative language.
 To say "the day stands tiptoe on the misty mountain tops" is to use